-Also like federal agencies, state agencies both hold hearings that lead to administrative decisions and create internal documentation that researchers can use for administrative guidance.
-As with the other administrative materials, the availability of administrative decisions and guidance varies state by state and tends to be less prevalent at the state level than the federal level.
-Students interested in conducting state administrative research should contact a law librarian in their state to learn what sources are available.
+Exact nomenclature of each of these types of sources as well as their publication varies somewhat state by state.
+Students interested in conducting state administrative research should contact a law librarian in their state to learn what sources are available and where those sources may be located.

 Thus, legal researchers typically interact with state administrative materials in the same ways with which they interact with federal regulatory publications.
 Indeed, the major differences between federal and state regulatory publications are differences of scale.
 It is important that aspiring lawyers learn to interact with regulations at both the state and federal levels, as regulations act as the source of law for the executive branch and often govern commercial activities in their jurisdiction.